 But when it comes to the perfect combination of speedway proximity and tasty food, it’s hard to beat Houligan’s Speedway.
 Locals rave about the sports bar’s ribs and “Wally” wings, served up in your choice of 11 flavors.
 Chow down with a clear window view of the racetrack – so close you can probably hear the booming engines just down the street.

 NASCAR® fans will, naturally, find a lot to get their engines revving in Daytona Beach.
 Though they’re unavailable during DAYTONA 500 weekend, Daytona International Speedway tours reopen the Monday following the race.
 Fans sticking around the next day can venture behind the scenes with one of the speedway’s various tour packages and learn more about the most popular racetrack in the country.

 Dale Earnhardt, Sr. | Photo: Allison B. via Tripadvisor

 You can also pay your respects to one of the sport’s late legends with a visit to the Dale Earnhardt Sr. statue.
 Located outside the speedway, the nine-foot tall, 1,200-pound statue stands as a lasting tribute to The Intimidator, one of the greatest and most respected NASCAR® drivers in the history of the sport.

 All this stuff is excellent, but wouldn’t it be amazing to drive around the racetrack just like the pros?
 The Richard Petty Driving Experience allows you to make that dream come true.
 Several package options give you the opportunity of a lifetime: to hit the track in a real NASCAR® stock car and feel the weight and speed of the race for yourself.

-Are you heading to the DAYTONA 500 this weekend?
+Are you heading to the DAYTONA 500 this year?
 Let us know what you’re looking forward to most in the comments!